Assassination of Henri I, Duke of Guise: New friends

-With much of his kingdom falling to the ligue, Henri was left with little choice but to turn to the Protestant Navarre for support.
+With much of his kingdom falling to the League, Henri was left with little choice but to turn to the Protestant Henry of Navarre for support.
 The two men entered formal compact on 3 April 1589.
 Conscious that this opened him up to even more radical Catholic attacks, it was worded very cautiously.
-The declaration was filled with Catholic language and expressed Henri's hope that Navarre would convert to Catholicism shortly.
-The 'two kings' marched on Paris, capturing Senlis in May and Pontoise in July en route, before approaching Paris from two directions.
-In a skirmish near Tours, one of the Quarante Cinq who had killed the duke was slain.
+The declaration was filled with Catholic language and expressed Henry's hope that Navarre would convert to Catholicism shortly.
+The two kings marched on Paris, capturing Senlis in May and Pontoise in July en route, before approaching Paris from two directions.
+In a skirmish near Tours, one of the Quarante Cinq who had killed the Duke was slain.
 His body was mutilated and his head severed to be displayed in Paris for his crime.
 By 30 July the city was under siege.
-Inside the city, hatred of the Valois entered a frenzy, with repeated calls for the death of Henri and Navarre.
-On 1 August 1589, a radical Catholic friar Jacques Clément, inspired by all the discourses calling for the king's death, arranged a meeting with him under the false pretence of bringing a message from allies in the capital, and stabbed him in the abdomen.
-Many Catholic ligueurs celebrated the killing of the 'tyrant' who had assassinated Guise.
+Inside the city, hatred of the Valois entered a frenzy, with repeated calls for the death of Henry and Navarre.
+On 1 August 1589, a radical Catholic friar Jacques Clément, inspired by all the discourses calling for the King's death, arranged a meeting with him under the false pretence of bringing a message from allies in the capital, and stabbed him in the abdomen.
+Many Catholic League members celebrated the killing of the 'tyrant' who had assassinated Guise.

+Ultimately the Catholic League was defeated by the new Henry IV by a mixture of military force and conciliation, with the new king converting to Catholicism to secure his throne.